craftcms/cms/docs/element-queries.md

 ### `column()`

 Returns an array of all the first column’s values.

-> {note} By default the first column will be the elements’ IDs, but you can customize that with the `select()` param.
+By default that will be the elements’ IDs, but you can customize that with the `select()` param.

 #### PHP